 I really like this Sailor Moon sterling ringposted 5 months ago

 i think it depends on each person. if i were to propose i would first find out what kind of ring she wants/likes even if i cant afford it. [i dont think price should matter, but i dont see the point in getting the most expensive rock out there]. keep in mind that diamons, rubies, emeralds, and sapphires are all precious stones. tthey are perfect for engagement.
 I see pearls more fitting for an older bride.

-The ring may have a single stone, or more of them..posted about 1 month ago
+The ring may have a single stone, or more of them..posted 3 months ago